hapijs/hapi/docs/Reference.md

   validation modifications made.
 Only set when input validation is performed.
 - `params` - an object where each key is a path parameter name with matching value as described in [Path parameters](#path-parameters).
+- `paramsArray` - an array containing all the path `params` values in the order they appeared in the path.
 - `path` - the request URI's path component.
 - `payload` - the request payload based on the route `payload.output` and `payload.parse` settings.
 - `plugins` - plugin-specific state.
 Provides a place to store and pass request-level plugin data.